Products must be brand new, with a similar guarantee and in stock

 At the most basic level, voice controlled speakers use voice recognition to select the music you want to listen to – often tying in with services such as Spotify and Tidal.
 The vast majority of voice-operated speakers go much further, though.
 Used in a ‘smart home’, they can also control a wide range of other functions such as lighting, heating, TV and even ordering goods over the Internet..

 A measurement of power.
 In hi-fi parlance it tells you how powerful your amplifier is or the amount of power your speakers can handle.
 Remember power doesn't always equate to quality, so a powerful amp isn't necessarily the best.
 Sometimes manufacturers tweak the figures by quoting at lower impedance or at a high amount of THD (total harmonic distortion), which should always be below 0.1% for accurate power ratings.
 We always aim to quote the most accurate "real world" power rating for amplifiers in the specifications on our website, so you can make fairer comparisons.

-With wireless routers now included with nearly every broadband service, not to mention beaming through coffee houses throughout the land, Wi-Fi has reached near ubiquity.
+With wireless routers now included with every broadband service, not to mention beaming through coffee houses throughout the land, Wi-Fi has reached near ubiquity.
 But what does wireless Internet and networking mean for your TV, hi-fi and home cinema?
 With more and more units offering connection to the web, built-in Wi-Fi means easy wireless access to your existing internet connection.
 Besides the web, a network connection is needed for those fancy smartphone and tablet remote control apps.
 All in all, from TVs to home cinema amplifiers, built-in Wi-Fi is a very useful feature to have!